cirgl/lthr.github.io/_posts/2013-08-14-resize-and-tile-many-open-putty-windows-with-autohotkey.md

 - autohotkey
 ---

-To resize and tile many open PuTTY windows with AutoHotkey, i’m using this script:
+To resize and tile many open PuTTY windows with AutoHotkey, i’m using this script.

     ; Tile PuTTY windows
     ^1::